SmithLabBio/popai/docs/usage/cli_tutorial.rst

 ##############################
-Running popai through the command line
+Tutorial 1a: Running popai through the command line
 ##############################

 ==========================================